rust-rse/rse-benchmark/reed-solomon-erasure/README.md

 Rust implementation of Reed-Solomon erasure coding

+WASM builds are also available, see section **WASM usage** below for details

 This is a port of [BackBlaze's Java implementation](https://github.com/Backblaze/JavaReedSolomon), [Klaus Post's Go implementation](https://github.com/klauspost/reedsolomon), and [Nicolas Trangez's Haskell implementation](https://github.com/NicolasT/reedsolomon).

 Version `1.X.X` copies BackBlaze's implementation, and is less performant as there were fewer places where parallelism could be added.